This guide will walk you through the UI customization of Hanko Auth and Profile components.

 ::part

-selector to customize the styles of various elements.
+selector to customize specific elements within the components.

-Please note that shadow parts only function when the web components are attached to the shadow DOM, which is the default behavior.
-You can enable the shadow DOM for the components using the following code snippet
+Note that shadow parts only work when the web components are attached to the shadow DOM, which is the default behavior.
+You can enable the shadow DOM for the components using the following code:

 Name | Description |